AliasFactory/Godot_Fast_WFC/README.md

-The authors of the core algorithm provide more detail on this algorithm on their project page.
+This is a wrapper of a C++ version of a WFC algorithm.
+This plugin includes three quick demos as well as the sample data used in the repo of the core algorithm.

-This plugin includes some quick demos.
-It also includes the example data found in the repo of the core algorithm below.
+The authors of the core algorithm provide much more detail on their project page.

 https://github.com/mxgmn/WaveFunctionCollapse

-This plugin wraps a C++ fork with minimal modifications: https://github.com/math-fehr/fast-wfc
+https://github.com/math-fehr/fast-wfc